jaspervdj/hakyll/web/tutorials/02-basics.markdown

 `./site clean` removes these directories, and `./site rebuild` performs a `clean` and then a `build`.

-In general, it's only necessary to use `rebuild` when you made changes to your `site.hs`, and not when you just made changes to the contents of your website.
+In general, you want to use `./site build` when you just made changes to the contents of your website.
+If you made important changes to `site.hs`, you need to recompile `site.hs` followed by a rebuild:

+    ghc --make site.hs
+    ./site rebuild

 At this point, feel free to change some files, `./site build` and see what happens!